To take up the craft of philosophy in earnest, a man must be unafraid of Folly.

 Consciousness, as a teleologizing, or else “narrative,” force, because it can do no otherwise, will naturally consider all that “came (or went) before” it as inescapably chaotic, meaningless, false, black, blank, void, and incoherent.

-That there was something “before” the beginning, even if that “something” was apparently nothing, it is nevertheless still a word, a state, an idea, a tool, and contrivance just like every tool and contrivance by which the mind continually constructs its autonomic linearity.
+That there was something “before” the beginning, even if that “something” was apparently nothing, “before” is nevertheless still a word, a state, an idea, a tool, and a contrivance just like every tool and contrivance by which the mind continually constructs its autonomic linearity.

-Taking this view can we therefore presume that nothing “existed” before self-aware thought, not even “nothing.”
+Taking this view can we therefore presume that nothing “existed” before self-aware thought, not even “nothing”, there being as yet no mechanism or psychological infrastructure to “conceive” of anything at all.

-The mind always was, is, and ever will be the Uncreated Creator of the perpetual Present by which even the musty bones of the unfathomable past are utterly dependent for their “then” and “there”.
+The mind always was, is, and ever will be to man the Uncreated Creator of the perpetual Present upon which even the musty bones of the unfathomable past are utterly dependent for their “then” and “there”.

 Man can never not be,